Capstone-Projects-2025-Spring/aac-go-fish/CONTRIBUTING.md

 ### Frontend

-To run the tests, use `npm test -- --coverage --watchAll=false`
+To run the tests, use `npm test -- --coverage --watchAll=false` inside the frontend folder

 ### Prod
 The prod profile uses our public docker containers for deploying to a website, **ignore this if you are not deploying to a website**